 Our hotel came highly recommended from friends – The Academie.
 They loved it and we did too!
 I tend to trust word of mouth when it comes to hotel recommendations, and check blogs of those I follow.
 The Academie was an excellent location within walking distance of everywhere we wanted to go and see.
 And it has a gym for those who felt the guilt of over indulgence.
 Not me however – I never saw sight of it!
 We didn’t spend a huge amount of time here and you probably won’t in any hotel as you will be out and about exploring the city and strolling along the cobbled streets.
 We didn’t eat here either as we wanted to indulge in the local places!

 Check in time was 3pm, this was fine as we were able to store our luggage here and venture around.
 We only popped back to check in, freshen up, get changed and then back out again for dinner.
-The Academie is reasonably priced at €170 for 2 for 2 nights – booked via booking.com.
+The Academie is reasonably priced at €170 for 2 for 2 nights – booked via booking.com (you can get 10% cashback using my affiliate link).
 For the amount of time you actually spend indoors though you could probably find a cheaper option just ensure it is close to the centre of Bruges.
 Everyone gets around by foot, bicycle, or by horse and cart.
 I only ever saw one taxi.
 There’s a €12 charge for room service which I didn’t think was great given we only ordered 2 cokes and an orange juice one morning. €17 is the extra cost for breakfast but again we ate locally instead.
 It’s a modern, clean hotel with a lovely interior, I definitely recommend it.

 In this order, Waffles for breakfast, Fries for lunch washed down with a Beer!
 OK not really but make sure you do try a takeaway waffle and takeaway fries from any of the places that offer them on one of the days.
 A place called Chips and Ice around the corner from Academie always seemed busy and the fries here were delicious.
 I am a HUGE chip fan.
 We grabbed a takeaway one of these on the Tuesday to share while we were walking around and felt peckish – but didn’t want to fill up ahead of dinner.
 We then sat outside one of the local pubs and washed it down with a Beer and took in the sights!